Toronto Police Service: Mounted unit

-The horse unit was formed in 1886 to provide crowd control and is now stationed at the Horse Palace at the Canadian National Exhibition (CNE).
-The unit has been based at Casa Loma, Toronto Zoo, Sunnybrook Stables and at various division in Scarborough and North York.
-The unit has a strength of 27 horses and 40 officers.

-Police horses Honest Ed and Spencer were invited to the inauguration of US President Barack Obama by Michigan's Multi-Jurisdictional Mounted Police Drill Team and Color Guard.
+The service's mounted unit respond to radio calls and proactively patrol, providing crowd control operations, and assisting with community relations programs.
+In 2022, the mounted unit had 24 horses and approximately 36 police officers, with a requested budget of $5.9 million.
+The unit's is based at Horse Palace at Exhibition Place.

+A full-time was formed by the police service in 1886 to provide a presence in outlying areas of the city where police were seldom seen prior.
+Initially, the mounted unit's duties included rounding up stray cattle and horses, providing crowd control, providing a mounted escort for parades, and regulating street traffic.

+The size of the unit fluctuated in response to local demands throughout the 20th century.
+The mounted unit grew in size during the 1930s in response to the social discord caused by the Great Depression.
+The unit underwent a similar expansion during the 1960s, with the unit increasing in size to 60 horses in response to a rise in public demonstrations.
+Following the end of the Vietnam War, the unit was gradually reduced to its present size.

+Horses

+The unit's horses are sourced from several brokers based in the province.
+The unit only purchases black, bay, or chestnut colored horses that stand a minimum of 16 hands.

 Three horses have been killed while on duty.
 They include Lancer, following a motor vehicle collision in 2002; Brigadier (born 1998 near Listowel, Ontario) after an intentional motor vehicle collision in 2006; and Royal Sun, following a torn leg ligament in 2012.

-Horses
+During the First World War, the mounted unit provided 18 horses to the Canadian Field Artillery.
+Only one horse from the Toronto Police Service survived the four-year conflict.

+Notable police horses include Honest Ed and Spencer were invited to the inauguration of US President Barack Obama by Michigan's Multi-Jurisdictional Mounted Police Drill Team and Color Guard.
+Other horses include:

 Parking enforcement

-Parking enforcement on all roads and public property are the responsibility of the Toronto Police and work with Toronto Parking Authority.
-Parking enforcement officers are provincial offences officers able to issue parking tickets under part II of the Provincial Offences Act.
-They do not carry any use of force items and are unarmed, but are issued Kevlar vests for safety.
-They are peace officers pursuant to section 15 of the Police Services Act for the purpose of enforcing municipal by-laws.
+Parking enforcement on all roads and public property is the responsibility of the Toronto Police and works with Toronto Parking Authority.
+Parking enforcement officers are provincial offenses officers able to issue parking tickets under part II of the Provincial Offences Act.
+They do not carry any use-of-force items and are unarmed, but are issued Kevlar vests for safety.
+They are peace officers under section 15 of the Police Services Act to enforce municipal by-laws.

-Their uniform consists of a blue shirt, black cargo pants with blue stripe, a black vest and a cap with blue stripe.
-Boots are similar to front line police officers.
+Their uniform consists of a blue shirt, black cargo pants with blue stripes, a black vest, and a cap with blue stripes.
+Boots are similar to front-line police officers.
 In winter months, parking enforcement officers have a blue jacket with reflective trim.
-Patches on the jackets and shirts are similar to those of the Toronto Police Service, but with a white background the blue wording "parking enforcement".
+Patches on the jackets and shirts are similar to those of the Toronto Police Service but with a white background and the blue wording "parking enforcement".

-Their vehicles have the same paint scheme as the older Toronto Police Service squad cars, but they are labelled with '"parking enforcement" and fleet numbers "PKE" (east) or "PKW" (west).
+Their vehicles have the same paint scheme as the older Toronto Police Service squad cars, but they are labeled with '"parking enforcement" and fleet numbers "PKE" (east) or "PKW" (west).